ClaperCo/docs/usage/forms.md

 # Forms

+It's useful to know your attendees and collect feedback during your presentation.
+You can create a form with Claper to collect information from your attendees in real-time.

-You can also add forms during your presentation.
-Users can fill the form and you can see all submissions in real time.
+Users can fill the form, and you can see all submissions and export them later.

-When you create a new presentation, click on **Present/Customize**, select the slide where you want to add form and click **Add interaction**.
+## Create a form

+First, you have to define a **title**, to identify your form.

+Then, you can add **fields** to your form.
+You can choose between several types of fields:

+- **Text**: A simple text field.
+- **Email**: A field to collect email addresses.

+You can add as many fields as you want.

+## Export submissions

-After your presentation, you can export all the submissions in CSV format.
+When your event is finished, you can export all the submissions in CSV format.

+This is available on your [Report](/usage/reports.md) page.